qfwc258/circuidipity/content/2014-07-07-ubuntu-trusty-install.rst

     :width: 800px
     :height: 600px

 **Reserved blocks** can be used by privileged system processes to write to disk - useful if a full filesystem blocks users from writing - and reduce disk fragmentation.
-On large, non-root partitions extra space can be gained by reducing the 5% reserve set aside by Ubuntu to 1%.
+On large, non-root partitions extra space can be gained by reducing the ``5%`` default reserve set by Ubuntu to ``1%``:

 .. image:: images/screenshot/trustyInstall/239.png
     :alt: Reserved blocks